Wabinab/Wabinab.github.io/_posts/2022-01-05-Diary Ruby On Rails Getting Started.md

 ```

 where you can replace the `render form` part with the actual code of your form if it's in a single place.

+## `has-error` bootstrap
+That has deprecated on v3; so we know that the course one is looking at is using Bootstrap v3.
+Rather, now we don't need to override the `.field_with_errors` anymore for `.has-error`.

+Anyways; we don't need to anything; plus it uses `.is-invalid` nowadays and there are `form-control.is-invalid` already in place for red text.
+No override is needed.